 Papillon has a passion for the use of African musical instruments with an eye to redesign, combine and upgrade them for a new musical experience, having spent time under the tutelage of a legendary artist, the late Ayub Ogada.

-In September this year, Papillon is set to release his first major album titled MOYO in partnership with German-based international music label Naxos World, a leading music label in the world of classical music and a distributer of World Music to the Disney World Studios in Hollywood.
+In September this year, Papillon is set to release his first major album titled MOYO in partnership with German-based international music label, Naxos World, which is part of Naxos Music Group.

 But even as his star continues to rise, Papillon has chosen to stay true to the cause that connects with his dream.
 He continues to work with children from the Amref Dagoretti Centre, speaking highly of the support he received in discovering his musical talent.